openresty/showman-samples/README.md

 OpenResty Edge
 --------------

 [OpenResty-Edge/](OpenResty-Edge/) is for our [OpenResty Edge](https://www.youtube.com/playlist?list=PLlR4WakbzQp3blQY5pLBHhNzR2EsEWiJK) YouTube playlist.

+The samples in this categoray mostly interact with complex web applications and web pages.
+But they may still contain some terminal or command-line interactions.

 It contains the following screenplay files:

 * Screenplay [edge-new-proxy.nav](OpenResty-Edge/edge-new-proxy.nav) is for video [Set up a Simplest Reverse Proxy and Load Balancer with OpenResty Edge](https://youtu.be/fgtiOYrdsE4).
 * Screenplay [edge-cache-rules.nav](OpenResty-Edge/edge-cache-rules.nav) is for video [Enable HTTP Cache in OpenResty Edge](https://youtu.be/g8H0HYM3AdM).